pace-neutrons/Horace/documentation/user_docs/docs/manual/Symmetrising_etc.rst

    >> sym = SymopRotation('u',[0 0 1],'v',[1 0 0],'theta_deg',60,...);

-where you can provide key-value pairs in random order and should not mix up definition of rotation plane using normal to it with definition which uses two in-plane vectors. (one random description will be chosen at the end).
+where you can provide key-value pairs in random order and should not mix up definition of rotation plane using normal to it with the definition which uses two in-plane vectors. (one random description will be chosen at the end).

 One may notice additional parameter "cc" or "rlu" provided to the constructor and setting up the internal property ``input_nrmv_in_rlu`` to true or false.